-Utility building for National Nano Fabrication Center is a 3 story building of 9,000 sq. ft. base areawhere all the utilities for the cleanroom are suppored.
-Salient of the building are, 1.Ground floor of utility building consists of hazardous and compressed gases like silane, Hydrogen, Oxygen and liquid argon.
+Utility building for National Nano Fabrication Center is a 3 story building of 9,000 sq. ft. base area where all the utilities for the cleanroom are supported.
+Salient features of the building are, 1.
+Ground floor of utility building consists of hazardous and compressed gases like silane and Hydrogen, Oxygen and liquid argon.
 It also hosts the water treatment plants like Deionization plant and ETP plant.

-1. 2.First floor of the building is dedicated for electrical distribution board, UPS backup and chemical storage room.

-3.Second floor have compressors, vacuum pumps, water pumps, electrical panels and a chemical storage room.
+- 2. First floor of the building is dedicated for electrical distribution board, UPS backup and chemical storage room. - 3.
+Second floor have compressors, vacuum pumps, water pumps, electrical panels and a chemical storage room.
+Other features which need to take into consideration are - a.
+Generator room with electrical switching panels and generator synchronizers. - b.

-Other features are,

-- a.
-Generator room has electrical switching panels and generator synchronizers. - b.
 All chemical rooms and electrical room have air conditioning facility. - c.
 Users/workers continuously work in and around the building Population varies from 0 to 10, without a set pattern. - d.
-There is a diesel generator and liquid nitrogen tank adjacent to the building.
+There is a diesel generators and liquid nitrogen tank adjacent to the building.
 For site details please contact Dr. Savitha P, GF-20, Centre for Nano Science and Engineering, Indian Institute of Science, Bangalore 560012, India. (savithap@iisc.ac.in).